You can create a WordPress website easily.

 Next, you have to change the timezone from the default Coordinated Universal Time (UTC).
 You can switch to the timezone you and most of your site visitors live.

-This change in timezone surely minimises confusion when it comes to your eCommerce management.
+This timezone change indeed minimizes confusion when it comes to your eCommerce management.
 Things like the time and date of the posts published, uploaded media, comments left on your blogs are relying on these settings.

 Do you want to make a few more changes?
 You can Uncheck the Membership checkbox.